NATIONAL PAN-HELLENIC COUNCIL (NPHC)

 NPHC GREEK 101

 Interested in joining an NPHC organization while here at WKU?
-To be eligible for Intake you must have a cumulative GPA of a 2.25, a previous semester GPA of 2.25, and have completed a Greek 101 Workshop within the past calendar year.
+To be eligible for Intake you must have a overall GPA of a 2.5 and have completed a Greek 101 Workshop within the past calendar year.
 Greek 101 is an educational workshop to educate interested students on the history of the African American community in higher education as well as the history and significance of NPHC.